ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       - reading
       - knitting
     linkedin: https://www.linkedin.com/in/michele-barnes-8b102039/
+  - name: Gary Scowcroft
+    jobtitle: Engineering Manager
+    bio: Gary has an impressive 40 years of experience in the Electronics & Cable Assembly Industry.
+Since he joined us in 2017, his phenomenal wealth of knowledge has transformed the way we win new business by working with customers and supporting them with project design development.
+He ensures that the transition from engineering out to production runs absolutely seamless and that we have built a solid relationship with the customer.
+      Gary is a devoted grandfather and enjoys hiking and rock climbing - he also loves a bit of rock music!
+    image: /img/gary-scowcroft.jpg
+    interests:
+      - hiking
+      - climbing-wall
   - name: Adam Tunnah
     jobtitle: Costing Supervisor
     bio: Adam is our bright and skilful Costing Engineer who has expertise in